carlmontanari/scrapli/README.md

 | on_close             | callable to execute "on exit"                               |
 | transport            | system (default), paramiko, ssh2, or telnet                 |

+Most of these attributes actually get passed from the `Scrape` (or sub-class such as `NXOSDriver`) into the `Transport` and `Channel` classes, so if you need to modify any of these values after instantiation you should do so on the appropriate object -- i.e. `conn.channel.comms_prompt_pattern`.

 ## Platform Regex